Shoplifting: Individuals

-Researchers divide shoplifters into two categories: boosters, professionals who resell what they steal, and snitches, amateurs who steal items for their personal use.
+Professionals and criminal organizations

+Some people and groups make their living from shoplifting.
+They tend to be more skilled career criminals who use more sophisticated shoplifting tactics.
+Some researchers call professional thieves "boosters," as they tend to resell what they steal on the black market.

+Regional gangs and international crime organizations may create and coordinate shoplifting rings.
+These rings may involve multiple shoplifters, diversions, and the complicity of employees in a targeted business.
+Some shoplifting rings focus on stealing items included on lists provided by the criminal leaders.
+Some organized theft groups engage in labor trafficking, smuggling undocumented individuals into a country and then requiring them to steal in order to pay off fees and debts associated with their being smuggled across the border.

+Motivation

 Motivations for shoplifting are controversial among researchers, although they generally agree that shoplifters are driven by either economic or psychosocial motives.
 Psychosocial motivations may include peer pressure, a desire for thrill or excitement, impulse, stealing because judgment is clouded by intoxication, or doing so because of a compulsion.
 Depression is the psychiatric disorder most commonly associated with shoplifting.
 Shoplifting is also associated with family or marital stress, social isolation, having had a difficult childhood, alcoholism or drug use, low self-esteem, and eating disorders, with bulimic shoplifters frequently stealing food.
 Some researchers have theorized that shoplifting is an unconscious attempt to make up for a past loss.

 Researchers have found that the decision to shoplift is associated with pro-shoplifting attitudes, social factors, opportunities for shoplifting and the perception that the shoplifter is unlikely to be caught.
 Researchers say that shoplifters justify their shoplifting through a variety of personal narratives, such as believing they are making up for having been victimized, that they are unfairly being denied things they deserve, or that the retailers they steal from are untrustworthy or immoral.
 Sociologists call these narratives neutralizations, meaning mechanisms people use to silence values within themselves that would otherwise prevent them from carrying out a particular act.

 Developmental psychologists believe that children under the age of nine shoplift to test boundaries, and that tweens and teenagers shoplift mainly for excitement or the thrill, are "acting out" (or depressed), or are being pressured by their peers.